dynamic-and-active-systems-lab/airspyhf_channelize/README.md

 The development of this code was funded via [National Science Foundation grant no. 2104570](https://nsf.gov/awardsearch/showAward?AWD_ID=2104570&HistoricalAwards=false).

+## Pre-reqs
+- [Airspyhf](https://airspy.com/airspy-hf-discovery/): Details on the install can be seen at this link or at the bottom of this readme.
+- Netcat must be installed on your machine to move data from airspyhf_rx to the channelizer via UDP.
+- Running either of the the `airspyhf_channelize_codegen_script_***` scripts requires that [Matlab Coder](https://www.mathworks.com/products/matlab-coder.html) be installed with your Matlab install.
+This requires an installed compiler on your machine.
+More information on Coder requirements can be found [here](https://www.mathworks.com/help/coder/gs/installing-prerequisite-products.html).
+For macOS, XCode should be installed (don't forget to [accept the license agreement](https://stackoverflow.com/questions/31384994/how-to-accept-xcode-license) or you might get errors).
+For Linux systems, you need to have the `build-essentials` package installed.
+Additionally, the Matlab DSP toolbox must be installed, as the channelizer uses DSP objects.
+Note that if you generate an executable using Coder or gcc, the resulting executable does not depend on the Matlab install.
+Matlab is only needed at the time of code generation.

 ## Setup
+### Setup for running in Matlab
 After cloning this repo, the airspyhf_channelize.m function can be run directly in Matlab.
+No additional setup should be needed.
+### Setup for building a compiled executable
-Alternatively, this function can be converted to an executable using Matlab Coder.
+The `airspyhf_channelize` function can be converted to an executable using Matlab Coder.
 In this way the channelizer will not require Matlab to run.
-The script to do the code generation is `airspyhf_channelize_codegen_script.m`.
-This script has paths in it that need to be updated to the location where you have cloned this repo on your machine.
-Running the `airspyhf_channelize_codegen_script` requires that [Matlab Coder](https://www.mathworks.com/products/matlab-coder.html) be installed with your Matlab install.
-This requires an installed compiler on your machine.
-More information on Coder requirements can be found [here](https://www.mathworks.com/help/coder/gs/installing-prerequisite-products.html).
-Additionally, the Matlab DSP toolbox must be installed.
-Due to code generation restrictions each decimation factor for the channelizer required its own function.
+The scripts to do the code generation are `airspyhf_channelize_codegen_script_***.m`. **These scripts have paths in them (in three locations in the script) that need to be updated to the location where you have cloned this repo on your machine.
+These are in the lines that contain `cfg.CustomInclude`, `cfg.CustomSource`, and `cd`.
+Be sure updated these paths to the local directories before running any of the commands below.**
+#### Executable for macOS
+We provide two of these scripts.
+One (`airspyhf_channelize_codegen_script_exe.m`) can be used to generate the executable directly.
+We have tested this on macOS and it generates a executable that can be run in terminal.
+#### Executable for Linux
+When testing `airspyhf_channelize_codegen_script_exe.m` for executable generation on Linux though (Ubuntu 20.04), Matlab Coder failed.
+In order to generate an executable for Linux, additional steps are needed and listed below.
+1. After cloning this repo run `airspyhf_channelize_codegen_script_lib.m` in Matlab.
+This may take a long time to run.
+See the note below.
+2. Coder will generate a `codegen` directory within the repo directory, in which there will be an `airspyhf_channelize` folder.
+Navigate to this folder in new terminal window and use the resulting make file (`airspyhf_channelize_rtw.mk`) to generate the static library (`*.a`) file.
+To do this, run `$ make -f airspyhf_channelizer_rtw.mk` in terminal.
+3. We now need to package all of the dependencies to simplify the compiling that is about to come.
+Go back to Matlab be sure you are in the repo directory.
+Run the following in Matlab to package all the dependencies into a single .zip file called `portairspyhf_channelize.zip`.
+    - Run `>> load buildInfo.mat`
+   - Run `>> packNGo(buildInfo, 'packType','flat','filename','portairspyhf_channelize')`
+4. Move the `portairspyhf_channelize.zip` file to a new location on your system and unzip.
+5. Unfortunately, we have found that two dependencies aren't included with the packNGo functionality and must now be copied manually into the unzipped directory.
+    - Find the `libdl.so`  library symbolic link on your machine.
+For a typical install it should be in `/usr/lib/x86_64-linux-gnu`.
+Copy the symbolic link to the unzipped directory.
+    - Find the `libiomp5.so` library in your Matlab root directory.
+For a typical install of Matlab R2022a it should be in `/<MATLAB_ROOT>/sys/os/glnxa64`.
+Copy `libiomp5.so` to the unzipped directory.
+6. Open a terminal in the directory of the unzipped files and run `$ export LD_LIBRARY_PATH=<PATH TO THE UNZIPPED FILES>`.
+7. In this terminal, run `gcc main.c *.a *.so -o airspyhf_channelize`
+8. The executable should be generated.
+To run this on a linux machine `./` needs to precede the `airspyhf_channelize` commands listed below in Basic Operation. ie. `./airspyhf_channelize 192000 48`

+**Note:** Due to code generation restrictions within Matlab, each decimation factor for the channelizer required its own function.
 As such, the `airspyhf_channelize_codegen_script.m` may may take a long time to complete (up to a few hours).
-If you only need a subset of the decimation factor provided in this repo, it is highly recommended to modify the `airspyhf_channelize.m` function so that the function compiles faster.
+If you only need a subset of the decimation factor provided in this repo, it is highly recommended to modify the `airspyhf_channelize.m` function to limit the number of decimation/channel options so that the function compiles faster.

 ## Basic Operation
 ### Starting the program